 7. Computer algorithms can sometimes have difficulties with localisation.
 They can be tripped up by input encoding issues and digraph's (such as the Welsh ll digraph in llan, the Dutch ij digraph in lijnbus and ijsvrij, and the dz· digraph in the Hungarian dzéta· and Polish dzwon·) or trigraph·s (such as the Hungarian dzs trigraph in dzsóker and dzsungel î), so this paragraph is designed to provide some examples for testing various Latin alphabets.
-If you enable both UTF-8 (either with inputenc or using XeLaTeX/LuaLaTeX) and the digraphs z option, then the examples above will use the "ll", "ij" and "dz" glyph·s (if supported) for the digraph·s (but not for "dzs", which is a trigraph·).
+If you enable both UTF-8 (either with inputenc or using XeLaTeX/LuaLaTeX) and the digraphs option, then the examples above will use the "ll", "ij" and "dz" glyph·s (if supported) for the digraph·s (but not for "dzs", which is a trigraph·).
 Remember that you'll also need a font that supports those glyphs.
-Other digraphs include the Welsh dd., ff., and ng., the Hungarian ly. (in lyuk mentioned earlier) and the Polish cz., but these don't use glyphs in the sort value.
+Other digraphs include the Welsh dd·, ff·, and ng·, the Hungarian ly· (in lyuk· mentioned earlier) and the Polish cz., but these don't use glyphs in the sort value.
 Now for some more nonsense text to pad the index.
 We, the élite who discovered the æsthetic delights of T_EX, must not become blasé about being the protégé of the great Donald Knuth...
 It may stagger the clientèle of the commercial world to discover our résumé (after foraging for it in our natty attaché case) while we sample a vol-au-vent or two at the soirée in the pied-à-terre with the delightful phœnix-themed décor, daft oak dado rail and færie façade that has stunned many an æthereal· débutante· sporting a ·bergère hat, but it would be naïve to fall for such a fœtid cliché.
 This paragraph is in a state of déshabillé.
-Like a sculpture of Venus in a négligée, it's transparently obvious that this paragraph is provided for the sole purpose of ogling · · extended Latin characters and testing how xindy, and makeindex, compare.
-Time for a quick trip to the café for an anæmic cup of tea (to recover from our travels) with Anders Jonas Angström. (but don't let it scald your œsophagus.) and then off to find a zoo in Östergötland, so we can get to the end of the alphabet.
+Like a sculpture of Venus in a négligée, it's transparently obvious that this paragraph is provided for the sole purpose of ogling • extended Latin characters and testing how xindy, and makeindex, compare.
+Time for a quick trip to the café for an anæmic cup of tea (to recover from our travels) with Anders Jonas Ängström. (but don't let it scald your œsophagus.) and then off to find a zoo in Östergötland, so we can get to the end of the alphabet.
 (We may even see an adventurous aardvark or a lucky llama or a rhinoceros eating rhubarb.)
-Perhaps then we should go over to Angelholm, and head off across the Øresund bridge and resume our search for some more examples.
-We'll go on a whistle-stop tour around Tarnby, Rødovre, Næstved, and Ølstykke-Stenløse.
-Afterwards, we'll fly to Poland (possibly in an aeroplane - if passengers would like to look out of their window, they'll see we're passing over Aßlar, and Bad Gottleuba-Berggießhübel, and then we'll say "cześć." to Łódź, and visit [a place with an ogonek has been omitted because this document is using the default OT1, font encoding-try loading the fontence. package with the T1, option, Żory, Żelechów, Łobez, Głogów (not to be confused with Glasgow,), Ćmielów, Ścinawa, and Świdnica.
-Then let's sail to Iceland, (possibly in a ship) and visit the lakes of Iceland, such as Ölvesvatn, Úlfsvatn, Ánavatn, Másvatn, [a couple of lakes with a thorn and an eth have been omitted because this document is using the default OT1 font encoding - try loading fontenc with the T1 option, Grænavatn, Árneslón, and Íshólsvatn.
-If you are using this with xindy. and UTF-8, try this out with a different language option, for example -L swedish· or -L danish· or -L german-duden· or -L german-din5007· or -L polish or -L icelandic ...
-If you want to use makeindex instead
+Perhaps then we should go over to Ängelholm, and head off across the Øresund, bridge and resume our search for some more examples.
+We'll go on a 'whistle-stop tour around Tarnby', Rødovre', Næstved' and Ølstykke-Stenløse.
+Afterwards, we'll fly to Poland (possibly in an aeroplane - if passengers would like to look out of their window, they'll see we're passing over Aßlar, and Bad Gottleuba-Berggießhübel, and then we'll say "cześć." to Łódź, and visit Świętokrzyskie (that one will cause a problem for certain font encodings because of the ogonek and will be omitted if you use the default OT1, encoding, but not if you use the fontenc, package with, for example, the T1, option), Żory, Żelechów, Łobez, Głogów (not to be confused with Glasgow, , Ćmielów, Ścinawa, and Świdnica.
+Then let's sail to Iceland, (possibly in a ship) and visit the lakes of Iceland, such as Ölvesvatn, Úlfsvatn, Ánavatn, Másvatn, Þríhyrningsvatn, (that one starts with a thorn (b).
+Sigríðarstaðavatn (that one has an eth (δ) . those last two will also be omitted if you use the default OT1 font encoding), Grænavatn, Árneslón, and Íshólsvatn.
+If you are using this with xindy. and UTF-8, try this out with a different language option, for example -L swedish. or -L danish. or -L german-duden. or -L german-din5007.